 Why did I receive a request for additional information after filing my request for exemption from withdrawal or refund policies? +

 You will receive a request for additional information if you did not submit a personal statement and/or appropriate documentation.
 You may also receive a request for more information if the provided documentation needs to be supplemented or further explained.
 You will have 14 days to respond to requests for additional information.
-Failure to respond will result in an automatic denial of your request.
+Failure to respond will result in a denial of your request.
 You may request additional time, if necessary.

 Yes.
 You can e-mail email@example.com.
 Please allow 30 days from the submittal of all documentation.